FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - electrolyte
   - Type: Electrolyte
   - Description: The used electrolyte
+- analysis
+  - Type: Analysis
+  - Description: The analysis type of the experiment
 - type
   - Type: Experiment_type
   - Description: Type of experiment